tmshkr/tmshkr.github.io/_posts/2018-09-21-simple-hiding-navbar.md

 Clearly, there are a multitude of things that must be considered when writing code for the web, with the many and diverse devices and users that may visit your page.
-Even a seemingly simple component, like a navbar, requires thoughtful deliberation and execution in order to provide the best possible user experience.
+Even a seemingly simple component, like a navbar, requires thoughtful deliberation and careful execution in order to provide the best possible user experience.